nhatcher/EqualToSheets/packages/sdk/typescript/.github/README.md

 Distribution will be generated in `./dist/` directory.
 At the moment, package is packed and published privately.
-To create a shareable bundle run (`npm pack`)[https://docs.npmjs.com/cli/v9/commands/npm-pack?v=true] - it will generate `equalto-sheets-<version>.tgz` file that can be easily installed.
+To create a shareable bundle run (`npm pack`)[https://docs.npmjs.com/cli/v9/commands/npm-pack?v=true] - it will generate `equalto-calc-<version>.tgz` file that can be easily installed.

 ## Examples